What is XIRR- Definition, Formula & Calculation

 What is XIRR?

-XIRR (Extended Internal Rate of Return) is a financial metric used in the stock market to calculate the rate of return of an investment based on its cash flows.
-The XIRR meaning is the returns earned by you over a period of time, and amount of all cash inflows/outflows, including dividends, capital gains, etc.
+XIRR stands for Extended Internal Rate of Return.
+It is a financial metric used to calculate the annualised rate of return of an investment based on the timing and amount of cash flow.

 XIRR is a powerful method that helps to calculate returns even incase of irregular investment plans over time.
-It enables you to calculate the exact return amount instead of an estimated return based on compounding.
-You can use the tool to determine whether your investment portfolio is giving you likable returns or not.
+It enables you to calculate the exact return on investment instead of an estimated return based on compounding.
+You can use this to determine whether your investment portfolio is giving you expected returns or not.

 Thus, for every SIP payment or liquidation, you can use the XIRR formula to figure out the overall value of your investment.
 By using the XIRR formula, we can assign particular dates to each cash flow (inflow & outflow) and calculate returns in an accurate manner.

-Mathematically, XIRR return can be easily calculated using Microsoft Excel or Spreadsheet by using its inhibit formula.
+Mathematically, XIRR return can be easily calculated using Microsoft Excel or Spreadsheet by using the following formula to execute the XIRR function in Excel.

 XIRR Formula in Excel = XIRR (value, dates, guess)